 Gastric torsion can occur in any furry cat, regardless of risk factors.
 The actual cause of this life-threatening condition is not yet known.

 However, an has observed that gastric torsion occurs more frequently under certain conditions.

 Gastric torsion rarely occurs on an empty stomach.
 When your dog has eaten or drunk something, the natural swinging of the stomach increases.
 The probability of a complete rotation is therefore higher.

 Especially large portions of food are a risk factor.
 Hard to digest food stays longer in the stomach and increases the risk even more.
-If your dog in addition eats or drinks very quickly, the risk of gastric torsion is even greater.
+If your dog in addition eats or drinks quickly, the risk of gastric torsion is even greater.

 2. unfavorable movements

 If your pet runs up and down the stairs at high speed or rolls on the floor, the stomach will resonate.
 If he has eaten something just before, it can lead to gastric torsion.

 However, it is increasingly observed that it can occur in the evening and at night when the dog is at rest.
 The reason for this is a higher susceptibility of some dog breeds to gastric torsion.

 Some dog breeds are more at risk than others.
 This is especially true for larger dogs that have a wide chest.
 The stomach lies lower there and has more freedom of movement.
 This makes it all the more likely to turn on its own axis.